This article may contain compensated links. Please read disclaimer for more info.

 - For any injuries with any party involved, everyone must remain on the scene until the police arrive.

-We hope that this Guide to Driving in France was useful to you.
-By now, we are sure you have become an expert on driving in France requirements and French road signs.
+We hope that this guide on how to drive in France was useful to you.
+By now, we are sure you know the rules for driving in France, and you are ready for your first trip to France by car.
 Bon voyage!

 Pin it now & read it later